bcomnes/top-bun/README.md

 ```

 `domstack` builds a `src` directory into a `dest` directory (default: `public`).
-`domstack` is also aliased to a `tb` bin.
+`domstack` is also aliased to a `dom` bin.

 - Running `domstack` will result in a `build` by default.
-- Running `domstack --watch` or `domstack -w` will build the site and start an auto-reloading development web-server that watches for changes.
+- Running `domstack --watch` or `domstack -w` will build the site and start an auto-reloading development web-server that watches for changes (provided by [Browsersync](https://browsersync.io)).
 - Running `domstack --eject` or `domstack -e` will extract the default layout, global styles, and client-side JavaScript into your source directory and add the necessary dependencies to your package.json.

 `domstack` is primarily a unix `bin` written for the [Node.js](https://nodejs.org) runtime that is intended to be installed from `npm` as a `devDependency` inside a `package.json` committed to a `git` repository.